 Tenure-track faculty positions at 4-year universities usually require a Ph.D. and several years of postdoctoral research experience.
 Lecturer positions at 4-year universities and tenure-track positions at 2-year colleges may only require a master's degree.
 Faculty positions at medical schools usually require an M.D.

-The BLS projects that jobs for postsecondary biological sciences teachers will increase by 19% over the 2012-2022 decade, which is about as fast as average.
-In May 2012, the BLS reported that the median annual salary for postsecondary biological science teachers was $74,180.
+The BLS projects that jobs for postsecondary biological sciences teachers will increase by 13% over the 2014-2024 decade, which is about as fast as average.
+In May 2015, the BLS reported that the mean annual salary for postsecondary biological science teachers was $86,830.